ed-syspertec/Virtel/docs/manuals/virtel/Virtel457UG/User_Guide.rst

 Let's look at how VWA works.

 |vwa_overview|
+*VWA Overview*

 1. The user enters a URL which points to the Virtel Engine.
-Virtel, running as a web server, will be listening on port 80 for any incoming calls.
-The pathname of the URL (/VIRT3270+TSO) will be processed by Virtel to determine a course of action.
+In this case *http:www.myHost.com/virt3270+TSO*.
+Virtel, running as a web server, will be listening on default port 80 for any incoming calls.
+When Virtel receives the call-in it will process the pathname of the URL (*/virt3270+TSO*) to determine a course of action.

-2. Virtel receives the incoming call and processes the URL.
-The pathname /VIRT3270+TSO identifies a Virtel TEMPLATE (VIRT3270) and a transaction.
+2. The pathname /VIRT3270+TSO identifies a Virtel HTML page TEMPLATE (VIRT3270) and a transaction.
 In this case the transaction is TSO.
-Virtel, through its configuration, recognizes the TSO transaction as being a VTAM application.
-Virtel initiates a VTAM session.
-Subsequent HTML pages received from the browser will now be converted to 3270 datastreams.
+Virtel, through its configuration, recognizes the TSO transaction as being a VTAM application and initiates a VTAM session with TSO.

-3. A VTAM connection is established between TSO and Virtel with Virtel act as a terminal relay between the browser and TSO.
+3. A VTAM connection is established between TSO and Virtel with Virtel acting as a virtual terminal relay between the browser and TSO.
+Subsequent HTML pages received from the browser will now be converted to 3270 datastreams and will be sent to TSO as if they had come from a 3270 terminal.
+3270 datastreams sent by the TSO application will be converted into HTML pages using the VIRT3270 template and sent to the browser.

-4. TSO sends the first 3270 screen to Virtel.
+4. TSO responds to the session request and sends a 3270 screen to Virtel.

 5. Virtel, acting as a SLU in the VTAM session, receives the 3270 datastream from the host and constructs a HTML web-page incorporating the 3270 data.
 It uses the HTML page VIRT3270 as a template.
 Virtel pages are maintained on a VSAM file known as a TRSF.

-6. The constructed page is sent to the users browser.
+6. The constructed HTML page is sent to the users browser.

 7. The browser displays the page which will resemble a standard 3270 screen.

+.. raw:: latex

+    \newpage

 .. index::
    pair: Web Modernisation; Virtel